valerioda/pycaendaq/README.md

 numpy: For numerical operations.
 matplotlib: For plotting functionalities.
 pyyaml: For reading YAML configuration files.
-lgdo: For handling LH5 data.
+legend-pydataobj: For handling LH5 data.
 caen-felib: For interfacing with CAEN digitizers (ensure this library is correctly installed and configured for your hardware).
 Flask: The web framework for the user interface.
 scipy: For scientific computing, including signal processing (e.g., FFT).
 Dependencies are managed via pyproject.toml and installed automatically with pip.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Contributing
-Contributions are welcome!
-Please feel free t